 You can create a starting location using steps like the following:

 If the feature represents a line, you can optionally specify a location along the line to use as the starting location.
 This value is expressed as a percentage of the length of the line, beginning from the line's from point.

-If you don't want to use the trace configuration as created in ArcGIS Pro, you can either modify it or you can override it with settings you specify with ArcGIS Runtime.
+If you don't want to use the trace configuration as created in ArcGIS Pro, you can either modify it or you can override it with settings.
 A trace configuration is set on the

 These settings allow you to do things like:

 - Stop the trace at protective devices if they are open.
 For example, the flow of electricity in a network will be stopped if a fuse is open.

 - Control the types of features traced.
 For example, trace only pipes with a diameter greater than six inches.

 - Filter the types of features returned as trace results.
 For example, only return elements identified by the trace that represent wooden poles.

 - Define functions to run calculations on network attributes associated with traced features.
 For example, the sum of the length of all the wire traced.
 Several functions can be specified for a trace.